About Wittenberg Academy

 Address to the Christian Nobility of the German Nation, 1520

 The way we teach and what we teach are influenced by three things:

-Each teacher and student is a sinner in need of salvation.
+Each teacher and scholar is a sinner in need of salvation.
 We receive salvation through faith, which comes by the Holy Spirit in the waters of Holy Baptism.

-Teachers and students are called by God to love and serve their neighbor.
-Through vocation we understand the purpose of man and thus our purpose for educating- to prepare students to love and serve their neighbor.
+Teachers and scholars are called by God to love and serve their neighbor.
+Through vocation we understand the purpose of man and thus our purpose for educating- to prepare scholars to love and serve their neighbor.

-Through catechesis, teachers and students learn who they are—forgiven sinners—and how to live in the faith of their baptism as they love and serve their neighbor.
+Through catechesis, teachers and scholars learn who they are—forgiven sinners—and how to live in the faith of their baptism as they love and serve their neighbor.